DataStax-Academy/ac201-labs/lab05-application-connectivity/steps/step02.md

 Use the **Editor** tab to open a Theia window and examine the Java source file: `/filesystem/home/cassandra-user/java-app/src/main/java/som.example/CassandraClient.java`

-You will see the `CQLSession` builder defining the IP address, keyspace and table name.
+You will see the `CQLSession` builder defining the IP address and keyspace.
 Next you will see the query: `SELECT id, continent, country FROM countries`.
 After executing the query, the application iterates through the results and displays them.